San Antonio Airport

 The San Antonio International Airport (SAT) is the primary airport serving the San Antonio metropolitan area and the 7th largest city in the United States of America.
 If you are a licensed police officer committed to providing safety and excellent customer service to the community and citizens who travel through the airport, then this is the position for you.
 We offer excellent training, great pay and benefits, and ample opportunities for advancement.

-AP Security
+Airport Security

 Security Compliance performs as the liaison between the Airport and Fixed Base Operators and Tenants to ensure they are compliant with Airport Rules and Regulations and the Airport Security Program.